jonfriskics/PythonFlask-JobBoard/tasks.md

 ## 3.2 - Import Global Namespace

-@pytest.mark.app-import-global-namespace To provide access to the database through out the application we are going to create a function that stores a reference to the database connection in the application_context.
+@pytest.mark.app-import-global-namespace To provide access to the database throughout the application we are going to create a function that stores a reference to the database connection in the application_context.
 Before we can do that in the `from flask` statement add `g` to the import.

 ## 3.3 - Global Database Access